YellowSubmarine1/MAD1_Project/README.md

 # MAD_Chittr-Project
 Chittr is a Microblogging platform that enable users to sign up for an account and publish 'Chits' (Short texual based) posts that are no longer than 141 characters.
-After creating an account, the user can post a profile picture which can be updated anytime using the photo's on the device or taking a photo using the phones camera.
+After creating an account, the user can add a profile picture for their account which can be updated anytime using the photo's on the device or taking a photo using the phones camera.
 User's can follow their friends and collegues to be updated on their activities and know what they are 'Chitting' about.
-A new feature was added that allows pictures to be published.
+A new feature was added that allows pictures to be published as chits, instead of just Text, you can share your experiences with your followers.
 This platform also allows users to get a taste of the experience before creating an account.
 Without an account, the user can view all the chits posted, search through and view the profiles of all the users on the platform.

 ## Visuals